-If you are absent it is your responsibility to find out what was assigned (by contacting a classmate and not the professor), and to be prepared for class the day you return.
+If you are absent it is your responsibility to find out what was assigned (by contacting a classmate and not the instructor), and to be prepared for class the day you return.
 You should:

-- 1. Check both the syllabus and the calendar on My Italian Lab for assignments. - 2.
-Contact a classmate to discuss what was covered and assigned as homework in class, get any pertinent notes, and find out if there were any additional assignments.
+1. Check the "calendar" of MyItalianLab for assignments.

+2. Contact a classmate to discuss what was covered and assigned as homework in class, and get any pertinent notes.
 Take a few minutes during the first days of class to exchange phone numbers and e-mail addresses with at least three other students.